jroimartin/linux-dev/README.md

 add-auto-load-safe-path ~/src/linux/
 ```

-It assumes that the Linux kernel source code has been cloned into
+It assumes that the kernel source tree has been cloned into
 `~/src/linux/`.

 ### Kernel modules